BRAZIL IN X-RAY

 BRAZILIAN VEGETATION FORMATIONS |

-Some numbers in Brazil includes 91,150 insecta, 9,070 Arachnida, 4,543 bone fishes, 2,737 gastropoda, 1,679 breed birds, 1,675 Neodermata and 1,429 Nematoda, among others.
-Coast of Brazil includes c.
-1,817 gastropoda, c.
-1,197 Annelida, 769 Cnidaria, 545 sponges, 347 Echinodermata and 330 Bryozoa.
-Brazilian freshwaters includes 3,502 fishes, 117 gastropoda, 116 bivavia, 61 tardigrada, 53 sponges, 16 Bryozoa and six Cnidaria, among others.
+With data from the Brazilian Metazoa website (SEE) in March 05, 2025, Brazil has 126,600 spp. of animals in 26,470 genera, these belonging to 3,436 families at 30 phylla. c.
+3/4 of the animals in Brazil are insects, distributed in 15,737 genera and 685 families.
+Brazilian insects represents 1/13 of the world's animal diversity.
+Some numbers in Brazil includes 91,099 Insecta, 9,093 Arachnida, 4,792 Actinopteri, 2,737 Gastropoda, 1,679 breed birds, 1,675 Neodermata and 1,429 Nematoda, among others.
+Coast of Brazil includes 1,837 Gastropoda, 1,197 Annelida, 769 Cnidaria, 545 sponges, 347 Echinodermata and 330 Bryozoa.
+Brazilian freshwaters includes 3,502 fishes, 117 Gastropoda, 116 Bivavia, 61 Tardigrada, 53 sponges, 16 Bryozoa and 7 Cnidaria, among others.

-Finally, 20 animal families are endemic to Brazil, the 8ª amount worldwide: Tiguassuidae (1/1, Annelida Clitellata), Arecoidae 1/1, Clitellata), Brazilobatidae (1/1, Acari Sarcoptiformes), Brasileirinidae (1/1, Isopoda), Magnovidae (1/1, Amphipoda), Dobrodesmidae (1/1, Diplopoda), Jurasaidae (2/5, Coleoptera), Melanemerellidae (1/1, Ephemeroptera), Neotheoridae (1/1, Lepidoptera), Bahiaxenidae (1/1, Strepsiptera), Bouchardiidae (1/1, Brachiopoda), Jebramellidae (1/1, Bryozoa), Tapajosellidae (1/1, Bryozoa), Cyclorhamphidae (3/37, Amphibians), Neblinaphrynidae (1/1, Amphibians), Tarumaniidae (1/1, freshwater fish), Plusculidae (1/1, Gastropoda), Euryleptididae (1/1, Platyhelminthes), Acanthocollaritrematidae (1/1, Platyhelminthes) and Braunotrematidae (1/1, Platyhelminthes).
+Finally, 21 animal families are endemic to Brazil, the 8ª amount worldwide: Tiguassuidae (1/1, Annelida Clitellata), Arecoidae 1/1, Clitellata), Brazilobatidae (1/1, Acari Sarcoptiformes), Brasileirinidae (1/1, Isopoda), Magnovidae (1/1, Amphipoda), Dobrodesmidae (1/1, Diplopoda), Jurasaidae (2/5, Coleoptera), Melanemerellidae (1/1, Ephemeroptera), Neotheoridae (1/1, Lepidoptera), Bahiaxenidae (1/1, Strepsiptera), Bouchardiidae (1/1, Brachiopoda), Jebramellidae (1/1, Bryozoa), Tapajosellidae (1/1, Bryozoa), Cyclorhamphidae (3/37, Amphibians), Neblinaphrynidae (1/2, Amphibians), Tarumaniidae (1/1, Actinopteri, freshwater), Spintherobolidae (2/5, Actinopteri, freshwater), Plusculidae (1/1, Gastropoda), Euryleptididae (1/1, Platyhelminthes), Acanthocollaritrematidae (1/1, Platyhelminthes) and Braunotrematidae (1/1, Platyhelminthes).

 REMARKABLE HABITATS

-Chemosynthetic ecosystems are fueled by reduced compounds (CH4 and/or H2S), which are important for the chemosynthetic production by microbiota; they comprise hydrothermal vents (absents in Brazil), cold seeps, sulfide-rich seeps, methane-rich seeps, and large organic “islands” or patches, such as whale skeletons and wood falls (a high accurate map until date of publication is available in German et al., Plos One, 2011).
+Chemosynthetic ecosystems are fueled by reduced compounds (CH4 and/or H2S), which are important for the chemosynthetic production by microbiota.
+They comprise hydrothermal vents (absents in Brazil), cold seeps, sulfide-rich seeps, methane-rich seeps, and large organic 'islands' or patches, such as whale skeletons and wood falls (a high accurate map until date of publication is available in German et al., Plos One, 2011).
 All chemosynthetics Brazilian habitats runs in coast from Espírito Santo to Rio Grande do Sul states (Sumida et al., Springer, 2020, pg.
 109): one cold seep off Rio Grande do Sul state at c.
 1,300 m depth (details in Leeuwenhoek, Springer, 2017); one disconected asphalt/oil sheep off Espírito Santo and Rio de Janeiro states (details in Freite et al., Deep Sea Research article 1, 2017, and Fujikura et al., Deep Sea Research article 2, 2017); and a natural whale falls off Santa Catarina state (details in Sumida et al., Scientific Reports, 2016).

 Brazil has the largest know latitudinal occurrence of rhodolith beds (communities dominated by free living, calcareous, non-geniculate coralline algae) in World, from 2°N to 25°S, covering an extension of 4,000 km from Pará down to Rio de Janeiro states (Amado-Filho & Pereira-Filho, Braz.
 J. Pharmacogn., 2012).